Revivalistics

 Revivalistics: From the Genesis of Israeli to Language Reclamation in Australia and Beyond is a book written by linguist Ghil'ad Zuckermann.
 It was published in 2020 by Oxford University Press.
 The book introduces revivalistics, a trans-disciplinary field of enquiry exploring "the dynamics and problematics inherent in spoken language reclamation, revitalization, and reinvigoration".

 Summary

 The book is divided into two main parts that match the book subtitle: From the Genesis of Israeli (Part One) to Language Reclamation in Australia and Beyond (Part Two).
-These parts reflect the author's "journey into language revival from the ‘Promised Land’ to the ‘Lucky Country’," by drawing parallels between the revival of the Hebrew language and contemporary language revitalization.
-The first half of the book provides a summary of Zuckerman's previous work on Modern Israeli Hebrew, while the second half comments on language rights and includes a brief account of the author's work with the Barngarla language and its community.
+These parts reflect the author's “journey into language revival from the ‘Promised Land’ to the ‘Lucky Country’”.
+"Applying lessons from the Hebrew revival of the late nineteenth and early twentieth centuries to contemporary endangered languages, Zuckermann takes readers along a fascinating and multifaceted journey into language revival and provides new insights into language genesis."

+Part one

+The first part of the book provides a radical analysis of the most famous case of language revival: the revival of Hebrew, which took place between the 1880s and the 1930s.
+This analysis contradicts the conventional accounts that the language of the Hebrew Bible is now miraculously re-spoken by modern Israelis.
+As Rokhl Kafrissen, the New York-based cultural critic and playwright, puts it: "Rather than being a continuation of ancient and mishnaic Hebrew", the result of the Hebrew reclamation according to Zuckermann is "a new language, one whose intrinsic character reflects the mother tongues of its creators."

+This part consists of Chapters One to Five: